himanshu60/cointab/README.md

-# Cointab:
+# Cointab Assignment:
-Create a simple 2-Page website using Node.js and SQL database, Page 1 will have three buttons namely Fetch Users, Delete Users, and User Details, on clicking the Fetch Users button the the application should fetch data from the (https://randomuser.me/) API and store it in a table of any name in the database, the data fetch should be in bulk for e.g., if the API returns a single record
+In the given assignment create a simple 2-Page website using Node.js and SQL database, Page 1 will have three buttons namely Fetch Users, Delete Users, and User Details, on clicking the Fetch Users button the the application should fetch data from the (https://randomuser.me/) API and store it in a table of any name in the database, the data fetch should be in bulk for e.g., if the API returns a single record